htoyll8/VERSE-toolchain-user-study-2025/cn-intro/mdd_gripes.md

 - How do we get CN to dump out the txt trace?
 UPDATE: this seems to be hard-coded
 - confused by the {x}@start notation?
 UPDATE: seems to deprecated now.
-- What does free look like?
+- What does the specification for free look like?
 Malloc?
 - Confused by the 'extract' and 'instantiate' operations?
 How does it know which resource to access?
 Why are they necessary?
 - V. confusing error message without the 'unchanged' modifier on invariants
 - Why no implication in the syntax?
 - How to universally quantify in the postcondition?
+- CN verified functions in reverse order, which isn't a serious problem but is oddly annoying.

 Design suggestions / warts:
 - It would be great to just get syntax highlighting working on the CN portions